 Other beehive designs exist and they can emanate from different traditions, including places like Ukraine, where a movable-frame hive was also developed.
 A “new” kind of hive is making its way into the lexicon of beekeepers.
 This “apicentric” way of beekeeping is being touted as better for the bees, rather than designed for the beekeeper’s convenience.
 A brand new journal has hit the presses in October, 2016: Natural Bee Husbandry: International Journal for Bee Centered Beekeeping.
 See the first issue in its entirely here.

 Beehive design in intimately associated with something that is becoming of more interest to researchers and beekeepers.
 This is the idea that “lifesyle” is far more important than many realize when it comes to not only designing beehives, but also examining the other aspects of honey bee behavior, including disease tolerance and Varroa tolerance.

-Some alternative beehive designs being used contemporaneously in the U.S., including the top-bar hive, the Warré hive, cathedral hive, and most recently, something called the flow hive.
+Some alternative beehive designs being used contemporaneously in the U.S. include the top-bar hive, the Warré hive, cathedral hive, and most recently, something called the flow hive.
 Beekeepers are great tinkerers and so one can always be ready for something “new” from the beekeeping community, which often is not as novel as those advocating their invention might think.
 In this era of “big data,” and citizen scientists, one program seeks to focus on “democratizing” beekeeping.

 Most modern beehives are made from wood.
 Their preservation from the elements is of major concern of beekeepers in many parts of the world.
 However, hives have also been made out of many alternative materials, including concrete.